JoseLuisMontemayor/Stock-Analysis/README.md

 ![](https://github.com/JoseLuisMontemayor/Stock-Analysis/blob/main/Starting_%26_Ending_Prices.PNG)

+### Results for 2017

+The results for the year 2017 were very positive for almost all of the stocks, there was only one "TERP" which had a negative return.
+All of the others were in green numbers.
+It would probably be very valuable to analyze closely the tickers "DQ", "ENPH", "FSLR" and "SEDG" which all of them had a return of more than 100%.
+It would be worth it to see in which industries they operate.

+In terms of  time to run the code, we could see that the effect of the restored code had a positive result, decreasing the time of more than one second, with an outcome of 0.6328 seconds.
+Pretty great.

 ### Results for 2018

 As the code was finished, we took the time to analyze the results for year 2018.
 The results were the next: